Giulia Zardini Lacedelli

 Giulia Zardini Lacedelli (born 29 January 2003 in Pieve di Cadore) is an Italian curler from Cortina d'Ampezzo.
-She currently plays third on the Italian national women's curling team, skipped by Stefania Constantini.
+She currently skips her own team out of the Curling Club Dolomiti in Cortina d'Ampezzo.

 Career

 Women's

 As a member of the Italian junior team skipped by Stefania Constantini, Zardini Lacedelli competed in three World Junior-B Curling Championships for Italy through 2018 and 2019.
 The team never qualified for the World Junior Curling Championships, however, losing in the quarterfinals in both 2018 and 2019.

 Zardini Lacedelli was added to the Italian women's team, skipped by Veronica Zappone, for the 2019–20 season.
 As the previous Italian team was relegated to the B Division of the 2019 European Curling Championships due to their results in 2018, they would need to finish in the top two to promote themselves back into the A Division and earn a spot in the 2020 World Qualification Event.
 Through the round robin, the team suffered two defeats en route to a second-place finish in the group, only behind Turkey's Dilşat Yıldız who handed the Italian's one of their two losses.
 Team Zappone faced Hungary's Dorottya Palancsa in the semifinal and won the game 9–4, earning themselves a spot in the final where they would go against the Turkish side.
 The Italian's opened up a comfortable lead through the first five ends, which they rode to a 5–2 victory over Turkey and a gold medal in the B Division.
 Their win secured their spot in the World Qualification Event in January 2020, where two countries would qualify for the 2020 World Women's Curling Championship.
 The team finished 6–1 through the round robin, only losing to the unbeaten South Korean team of Gim Un-chi.
 They then faced Gim's rink in the first qualification game, where South Korea made a comeback in the second half of the game to beat the Italians 6–5.
 They then faced Yıldız's Turkish rink in the second qualification game for the final spot in the World Championship, which they won 8–4.
 Unfortunately, the World Championship was cancelled due to the COVID-19 pandemic.

 Due to the pandemic, the European Curling Championships were canceled.
 As a result, the field for the 2021 World Women's Curling Championship was expanded to fourteen teams as many countries did not have the opportunity to qualify for the Championship.
 Based on their success at the 2020 World Qualification Event, the Italian women's team earned the fourteenth and final spot in the championship.
 Following the departure of Veronica Zappone, Stefania Constantini moved up to skip the Italian team which also included third Marta Lo Deserto, second Angela Romei, Zardini Lacedelli at lead and alternate Elena Dami.
 The team finished in thirteenth place at the Championship with a 2–11 record, defeating Estonia's Marie Turmann and Germany's Daniela Jentsch.